M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Proposed MOMMI-based PTC

 \subsection{Machine Learning-Enabled Differentiable Optimization}

 Optimizing customized photonic devices is challenging since it relies on time-consuming optical simulation involving Maxwell equations solving, eigenmode decomposition, and S-parameter extraction.
-Such a complicated process is not differentiable and cannot be embedded into the outer-loop ONN training.
+Such a complicated process is usually treated as a blackbox and cannot be embedded into the outer-loop NN training.
 To enable the efficient optimization of the device variables $\epsilon$, we employ ML for photonics by introducing a differentiable photonic hardware estimator (DPE):